sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/index.md

 # Install Sourcegraph with Docker

-> NOTE: Trying to decide how to deploy Sourcegraph?
-See [our recommendations](../index.md) for how to chose a deployment type that suits your needs.
+> NOTE: We *do not* recommend using this method for a production instance.
+If deploying a production instance, see [our recommendations](../index.md) for how to chose a deployment type that suits your needs.
+We recommend [Docker Compose](../docker-compose/index.md) for most initial production deployments.

 ---